p0p403/Portfolio/README.md

 # Portfolio
-## This is a portfolio to show some of the work I have done at school.
+## This is a portfolio to show some of the work I have done during my studies.